Overcoming Limbic System Dysfunction Through Neuroplasticity

 3. Restore healthy balance and homeostasis to the brain and body

-When accomplished, this restoration of proper limbic system function may result in the following benefits:
+Once accomplished, this restoration of proper limbic system function can have the following benefits:

 • Increased levels of dopamine, serotonin, oxytocin and endorphins